anttieskola/anttieskola/README.md

 - Model crafting?
 Nah, I’m no lab-coat genius.
 - I’m the app-slinger, hacking away via API (and cringing at “OpenAI-compatible”).

-Thanks if you read this far  🙏✨ All is 100% true, AI just makes it sound so wild and good, remember I am not too young anymore little over 40 already 👨‍🦲👍 So been around computers of all kind since age of 9 I think.
-Playing around with computers at fathers workplace, schools and everywhere there were some, until got my first own 486 DX2, 8 MB of ram, 512MB hard-disk beast with sound blaster sound card without MIDI support.
+Thanks if you read this far  🙏✨ All is 100% true.
+AI just makes it sound so wild and good.
+Remember, I’m not too young anymore—little over 40 already 👨‍🦲👍.
+So, I’ve been around computers of all kinds since the age of 9, I think.
+Playing around with computers at my father’s workplace, schools, and everywhere there were some, until I got my first own 486 DX2: 8 MB of RAM, 512 MB hard-disk beast with a Sound Blaster sound card without MIDI support.

-Best memory was playing with friend using selfmade zero modem cable, mostly Command and Conquer or Doom.
-Then using HEX editor for Ultima, to get out of the damm starting city.
-When Duke Nukem 3D came out, we where already playing it on schools computers and networks.
+Best memory was playing with a friend using a self-made null modem cable—mostly Command & Conquer or Doom.
+Then using a HEX editor for Ultima to get out of the damn starting city.
+When Duke Nukem 3D came out, we were already playing it on school computers and networks.